Napa Valley AVA: Early years

 Early settler and pioneer vineyardist George C. Yount is generally credited as the first to plant grapevines in Napa Valley in 1838.
 In 1864, on the marriage of one of his granddaughters to Thomas Rutherford, Yount gave the couple around 1000 acre of land, which Rutherford dedicated to viticulture.

 Other pioneers followed in the 1840s and 1850s, by which time vineyards were established in and around Napa City and up the length of the valley to Calistoga.
 Commercial production began in 1858, with John Patchett selling wine for $2 per gallon.
-His wine cellar, built in 1859, narrowly predates that established in 1861 in St. Helena by Charles Krug, although this is commonly cited as the Napa Valley's first winery.
+His wine cellar, built in 1859, narrowly predates one in St. Helena, established by Charles Krug in 1861 and commonly cited as the Napa Valley's first winery.

 Captain Gustave Niebaum established Inglenook Winery in 1879 near the village of Rutherford.
 This was the first Bordeaux style winery in the US.
 Inglenook wines won gold medals at the 1889 World's Fair in Paris.

 In 1868 H. W. Crabb bought land near Oakville close to the Napa River.
 Crabb established a vineyard and winery named To Kalon, and by 1877 had planted 130 acre and was producing 50,000 US gallons of wine per year.
 Crabb experimented with over 400 grape varieties to find the types best suited for the area.

 By 1880, its first great period of prominence, the Napa Valley had 443 vineyards with a thousand or more vines each.
 Of these major holdings, 72 were in the Calistoga district, 126 were in Napa City, and 245 were in the St. Helena area.
 At the end of the nineteenth century, there were more than one hundred and forty wineries in the area.
 Of those original wineries, several still exist in the valley today including Beaulieu, Beringer, Charles Krug, Chateau Montelena, Far Niente, Mayacamas, Markham Vineyards, and Schramsberg Vineyards.